aliles/predictably-random/content/Python/2013-08-13-Blogging_with_Pelican_Travis_and_Heroku.rst

 makes continuous `Heroku deployment`_ reasonably simple.

 Heroku is generous to offer all each up enough free credits to run a web dynamo for free.
-With the `Pelican buildpack`_ this is easily enough to meet the demand for this blog.
+I ultimately forked the `Pelican buildpack`_ and used my own `buildpack`_ to ensure that the content directory is set correctly.
+(Otherise pages fail to build) With the `Pelican buildpack`_ this is easily enough to meet the demand for this blog.
 (Yes, all six of you).
 Heroku applications running on their free tier will enter a `sleep state`_ after an hour of inactivity, the couple of seconds delay before loading doesn't greatly concern me.

 To acknowledge the projects and companies that have enabled this blog, I have created a *Powered By* section in the side bar of this site.
 Considering the